AI 2040 Silicon Scenarios

 Bias in AI Algorithms

-Unfair outcomes may arise; implement diverse data training.
+Unfair outcomes may arise; ensure diverse data and regular bias assessments.

 Operational Failures from AI Errors